EtchedPixels/EmulatorKit/README.md

 marked read only), so you can do the full bootstrap.
 Alternatively you can start from the SCM monitor or similar.
 These boards default to the bitbang serial interface, unless an SIO or ACIA is specified.

+As an example, to get going on this, follow these steps:

+    #  make rc2014
+    #  ./rc2014 -p -i my.cf -s -r ../24886009.BIN  -e 2

+This will start up for CP/M on a RC2014, using the "my.cf" disk image setup above.
+It will start you up in the Small Computer Monitor.
+To start up CPM, type:

+    *  cpm

 # RBC (ex N8VEM) Mark 2 Emulator